KSDunne/whisper_riding_school/README.md

 (Developer: Katie Dunne)

 This is a responsive website built using only HTML and CSS for a fictitious business.
 The business I chose to build a website for is a horse riding school.
-This website provides 'Whisper Riding School' customers with information about lessons and provides education on horse riding disaplines from around the world.
+This website is aimed at people that are interested in trying horse riding as a hobby, in the Leinster area of Ireland.
+The owner of 'Whisper Riding School' seeks to provide value to these people via horse riding education and in turn convert these interested people into customers of 'Whisper Riding School'.
+This website provides the user with information about the benefits of horse riding, information about lessons, provides education on horse riding disaplines from around the world and provides information on safe and functional riding gear.
 This website encourages customers to contact us to book riding lessons and encourages the customer to sign up for a newsletter.

 ## Table of Contents